The average press release gets ignored by 99% of journalists.

 But it’s not surprising.

 There is something cold and impersonal about pitching a journalist.
-Why should a TechCrunch or ReCode writer care about your press releases or media advisories if you’ve never taken the time to talk to them first?
+Why should a TechCrunch or ReCode writer care about your press releases or media advisories if you’ve never talked to them first?

 This is why I’ve maintained that building relationships is the foundation of any competent media relations strategy.

-When you have a relationship with a journalists, you aren’t just an unknown face from an unknown company.
+When you have a relationship with a journalist, you aren’t just an unknown face from an unknown company.
 You’re a friend, a fan, and a potential collaborator.

 At the very least, it ensures that your press releases will be read.